Shine Like You Mean It

 Light doesn't just make things visible; it changes how people experience the space they're in.
 In ancient times, a city on a hill wasn't just a poetic image; it was a literal lifeline.
 Travelers in the dark didn't need road signs when they could look up and see a glow on the horizon.

 In your career, that means your leadership, work ethic, and integrity aren't "optional nice-to-haves."
-They are the steady glow that helps others navigate the chaos.
+They're the steady glow that helps others navigate the chaos.
 In your relationships, it means showing up with honesty and kindness in a way that cuts through confusion or distrust.
 Light reveals.
 Light attracts.
 Light invites.

 You Don't Generate Light, You Reflect It